Philip2809/neato-brainslug/README.md

 I know this might be quite a bit overwhelming, but the reason there is this many steps is to have it as detailed as possible.
 Once again, at any point, feel free to ask for help!

 ## Step 1
 The ESPHome config is designed for the latest firmware version, `4.5.3`, so you will need to check which version you are on and update if you are on an older version.
-If you have an neato robot that does not have support for the `4.5.3` firmware, please open an discussion or write in the discord!
+If you have a neato robot that does not have support for the `4.5.3` firmware, please open a discussion or write in the discord!

 To check your version you can:
 - If you app still works, check in there
-- Connect to the robot with an usb cable, at the port where the dustbin is
+- Connect to the robot with a usb cable, at the port where the dustbin is
     - on windows use [NeatoToolio](https://github.com/jdredd87/NeatoToolio) or connect via serial as with unix systems
     - on unix systems, connect to serial:
         1. `screen /dev/ttyUSB0 115200`